offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Burrows-wheeler transform (BWT) is a matrix formed by combining all cyclic rotations of a sequence and sorting lexicographically.
 It's used for efficiently determining the number of times some substring appears in a sequence, and with some extensions it can determine their positions in the sequence as well.

-Similar to suffix arrays, the sequence must have an end marker where the end marker symbol comes first in the lexicographical sort order.
+Similar to suffix arrays, the sequence must have an end marker, where the end marker symbol comes first in the lexicographical sort order.
 For example, the BWT of "banana¶" ("¶" is the end marker), first creates a matrix by stacking all possible cyclical rotations...

 |   |   |   |   |   |   |   |
 |---|---|---|---|---|---|---|